Invitations & Protocol

 It is not necessary to offer toasts at functions attended by the Governor.
 When an organisation chooses to incorporate toasts into the proceedings, the Loyal Toast, “The Queen”, should be offered first.
 It is not necessary to toast the Governor.
 Toasts are normally proposed at the end of formal dinners.

-Organisations are encouraged to provide Government House with digital copies of official photographs taken at a function or event which may be considered suitable for display on the Government House website or Twitter account @GovHouseWA.
+Organisations are encouraged to provide Government House with digital copies of official photographs taken at events which may be considered suitable for display on the Government House website or Twitter account @GovHouseWA .
+Refer to the website for more details.

-If you are expecting media to be present at your function please advise Government House.
+If you are expecting media to be present at your function please indicate accordingly in the Event Brief Information sheet.

 11. Using the Governor’s Name

-If using the Governor’s name and title on a plaque, publication, or similar, you are encouraged to have the draft wording checked by Government House prior to production.
+If using the Governor’s name and title on a plaque, publication, or similar, you are encouraged to have a draft wording checked by Government House prior to production.